 - Physical or in-person study visits should be replaced with phone or video sessions where possible.
 This may include using electronic consent (eConsent) for enrollment.
 Refer to the Guidance for Using REDCap for eConsent for additional information.

-- For studies that have safety monitoring, alternative methods for study safety assessments should be evaluated, as research subjects may not be able to get to the study site.
+- For studies that have safety monitoring, alternative methods for study safety assessments should be evaluated, as research participants may not be able to get to the study site.
 However, the alternate methods must be sufficient to assure the safety of study subjects.
 Study sponsors may specify that in-person visits are necessary to fully assure the safety of subjects.
 This may require a modification to the existing study.

-- For clinical trials, consider if study subjects can be provided investigational medicinal products (IMPs) at home if they cannot get to the study site.
-Verbal consent from the subject to provide shipping information, as well as all necessary posting/storage requirements must be provided.
+- For clinical trials, consider if study participants can be provided investigational medicinal products (IMPs) at home if they cannot get to the study site.
+Verbal consent from the participant to provide shipping information, as well as all necessary posting/storage requirements must be provided.
 Additionally, a risk assessment must be completed by the study team.
 If the study subject is unable to sign for the package, a follow up phone call is required to ensure the IMPs were successfully delivered.

 - Comprehensive guidance on clinical trials and human subjects research conduct can be found in the NIH Extramural Response to Natural Disasters and Other Emergencies webpage and the FDA Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Public Health Emergency document.

 All study personnel who will have direct contact with study participants are required to take a daily Dr. ChatBot health screening survey before reporting to work.
 This is mandatory to protect our research personnel and participants.
 Any study personnel with symptoms should not report to work.
 Faculty and staff who are diagnosed with COVID-19 must report this to Employee Health (585-275-6040), while learners must report their diagnosis to University Health Service.